 Faster Payments are the newest type of money transfer system and only launched in 2008.
 Drawing on the latest innovations, the system was created to bypass the delays caused by BACS and the high costs associated with CHAPS.
 In 2019 alone, there were over 2.4 billion transactions completed worth £1.4 trillion via the Faster Payments service.

 Faster Payments offers the best of both worlds, only costing marginally more than a BACS payment to process but providing a rapid result – typically arriving within either minutes or hours.
 Any banking account which is capable of receiving a BACS payment will also be suitable for receiving a Faster Payment too.

 Do We Still Need CHAPS and BACS Payments?

 There’s no question, that for many situations, Faster Payments offer a faster and cheaper solution.
 However, there are limitations, which is where BACS and CHAPS payments may still be required.

 Depending on your banking provider, there is a limit in play on any Faster Payment; this can be anything from £10,000 to £100,000.
+However, the faster payments limit is changing to £5,000 effective 24th May 2022.
 In theory, up to £250,000 can be sent, but few banks offer such a high limit.